Bigg Boss 13: Sana Acts All Obsessed; Confesses Her Feelings For Sidharth; Her Father To Enter Show!

 Sana Acts All Obsessed

-Sana was seen acting obsessive in love and asking him to say that he too loves her.
+Sana was seen acting obsessive in love and asking Sidharth to say that he too loves her.
 She even threatened to slap herself and said that she wasn't interested in winning the game but wanted to win him!

 Her Father To Enter The Show